steveschnepp/blog.pwkf.org/_posts/2023-05-27-rts-week1-map.md

 # Findings

-Camera positionning is hard to understand.
+Camera positioning is hard to understand.
 {: .panel .warning}

 I spend a huge amount of time trying to implement a simple moving camera